 VID (1-4094): Enter the VLAN ID and select to enable or disable MLD snooping on the VLAN.
+Click the Apply button to save your settings.

 MLD Snooping Table:

 VID (1-4094): Enter the VLAN ID to be searched.

 Click the Find button to locate a specific entry based on the information entered.